 Anyone can stuff meat and cheese between two slices of bread and call it a sandwich.
-But at the All Star Sandwich Bar, the cooks make it their specialty.
+But here the cooks make it their specialty.
 The bread is wholesome, the ingredients fresh, and the sandwiches big and flavorful.
 One of the most popular items is the Gobbler, a roast turkey sandwich with apple-sausage stuffing, orange-cranberry relish, mayonnaise, and gravy.
-For vegetarians, there’s the Veggie Cubano, with grilled eggplant, zucchini, summer squash, mushrooms, peppers, and red onions, with Mango Mojo May Dressing, pickles, and Swiss cheese.
-All sandwiches are served with coleslaw and a pickle.
+For vegetarians, there’s the Veggie Cubano—mojo-marinated grilled eggplant, zucchini, summer squash, portobello mushrooms, Swiss cheese, and sliced dill pickle, with yellow Dijon mustard and cilantro aioli.
+All sandwiches come with coleslaw and a pickle.
 There is also an impressive selection of sides, including Canadian-style poutine (fries with gravy and cheese curds).

 1255 Cambridge St.

-For a sweet finish, swing by Christina’s Ice Cream and choose from dozens of homemade varieties.
-While the chocolate and vanilla are popular, the real draw is the shop’s uncommon flavors, like adzuki bean, ginger molasses, honey lavender, and licorice.
+For a sweet finish, swing by Christina’s and choose from dozens of varieties, all made from scratch.
+While the chocolate and vanilla are popular, the real draw are the uncommon flavors, like adzuki bean, ginger molasses, and the staple: green tea.
 Seasonal offerings such as fresh rose and fresh mint help beat the summer heat, while eggnog and peppermint stick are wintertime favorites.
-The shop also sells sorbets and hard frozen yogurts.
+The shop also offers a rotating list of seasonal sorbets.

 Christina’s Spice and Specialty Store